 Do you want an inflatable boat for float fishing on rivers?

 There are two main styles that anglers use to float-fish rivers: drift boats and inflatable rafts.

 Drift boats are usually made with lightweight aluminum or wooden frames.
 They are a classic choice, but many anglers opt for inflatable fishing boats instead—and for good reason.

 Inflatable fishing boats are lighter than drift boats, can potentially navigate more severe rapids, and are often less expensive.
 You will need to purchase both the boat and the internal frame that allows you to fish from it.
 A package that includes the boat and frame is usually more cost-effective and always easier than putting together your set-up piecemeal.
 Look for inflatable rafts designed specifically for fishing.
 These will likely have more sturdy bottoms that allow you to stand and cast.

-Best Inflatable Fishing Boat for Float Fishing: Orvis x NRS Hookjaw Raft
+Best for Fishing: Orvis x NRS Hookjaw Raft

 The Orvis x NRS Hookjaw Raft comes with a fishing-specific frame that features one low back padded seat ideal for rowing, and a high back swivel chair perfect for casting.
 The NRS/Star High 5 Self-Bailing inflatable raft is the backbone of the package, and the rubber is no joke—it’s self-bailing and features a 4-inch thick drop-stitch floor insert that inflates to a rigid 8-10 psi.
 Above all, it’s a durable, maneuverable, and easy-to-transport craft that handles whitewater conditions well for a fishing boat.